 A Breach of the Duty of Care by a Pool Owner is Grounds for Liability

-If a pool owner breaches the duty of a care owed to a licensee, invitee,
+If a pool owner breaches their duty of care owed to a licensee, invitee,

-or trespasser, and a drowning death results, it is possible to bring a
+or trespasser, and it results in a drowning death, it is possible to bring